ori-drs/pronto-distro/README.rst

 The software repository consists of two modules:

 * externals: required modules such as Eigen, octomap and visualization tools
-* pronto: the core estimator library (mav) and an adaptation to for humanoids (motion_estimate)
+* pronto: the core estimator library (mav) and an adaptation for the Atlas robot (motion_estimate).

 Building the Code
 =================
-These compile instructions were tested on a fresh Ubuntu 14.04 install, but is likely to work on earlier versions and MacOS.
+These compile instructions were tested on a fresh Ubuntu 14.04 install, but is likely to work on other versions of Linux and MacOS.

 Requirements:
 -------------